Blogs

 By Zach |

-I read a blog post written by one of my relatives, Nels Lindahl, in which he rated his favorite Star Trek iterations, including both television and movies.
+by Zach Becker I read a blog post written by one of my relatives, Nels Lindahl, in which he rated his favorite Star Trek iterations, including both television and movies.
+As a Trekkie myself, I was surprised by his rankings of the various Star Trek endeavors, specifically how low DS9 and First Contact rated on […]

-Tags: Bones, borg, Cochrane, Deep Space Nine, Dominion, DS9, Enterprise, ethics, films, First Contact, Gene Roddenberry, Generations, Insurrection, Kirk, Klingons, McCoy, moral, Nemesis, Picard, prequel, reboot, Riker, Sisko, Spock, Star Trek, television, The Final Frontier, The Motion Picture, The Next Generation, The Original Series, The Search for Spock, The Undiscovered Country, TNG, TOS, Troi, villains, Voyager, war, Worf, Wrath of Khan Posted in Blogs, Entertainment, Movie Reviews, Opinions, TV Reviews, Top Story |
+Tags: Bones, borg, Cochrane, Deep Space Nine, Dominion, DS9, Enterprise, ethics, films, First Contact, Gene Roddenberry, Generations, Insurrection, Kirk, Klingons, McCoy, moral, Nemesis, Picard, prequel, reboot, Riker, Sisko, Spock, Star Trek, television, The Final Frontier, The Motion Picture, The Next Generation, The Original Series, The Search for Spock, The Undiscovered Country, TNG, TOS, Troi, villains, Voyager, war, Worf, Wrath of Khan Posted in Blogs, Entertainment, Movie Reviews, Opinions, Top Story, TV Reviews |

 2 comments